amirazzam2000/FileSystemManagement/README.md

 this program only supports <i>EXT 2</i> and <i>FAT 16</i> file systems.

 <h3>Ext 2</h3>
-  Ext2 (the second extended file system) is a file system for the linux kernel.
-The data in this file system is devided into blocks, these blocks are then grouped into groups.
+  Ext2 (the second extended file system) is a file system for the Linux kernel.
+The data in this file system is divided into blocks, these blocks are then grouped into groups.
-  The main structure that stores the files informations and enteries is known as inode (node index). each inode contains pointers to the blocks of the file system that stores the data of the file or directory.
+  The main structure that stores the files information and entries is known as inode (node index). each inode contains pointers to the blocks of the file system that stores the data of the file or directory.

-  The bloks and groups are structured as shown in the image below:
+  The blocks and groups are structured as shown in the image below:

   ![image of Ext 2 sample groups/blocks structure](https://user-images.githubusercontent.com/45884568/119158873-f8429900-ba56-11eb-9711-598e5b0e817e.png)